Mitigating Temporal Misalignment by Discarding Outdated Facts: Related Work

 \section{Related Work}

-\paragraph{Commonsense and Temporal Reasoning} Recent works have proposed several forecasting benchmarks~\cite{Zou2022ForecastingFW,Jin2021ForecastQAAQ} related to our fact duration prediction task.
-While our task asks models to predict \textit{when} a fact will change, these forecasting tasks ask \textit{how} a fact will change. \citet{Qin2021TIMEDIALTC} studies temporal commonsense reasoning in dialogue settings with focus on numerical reasoning.
+\paragraph{Commonsense and Temporal Reasoning} Recent works have proposed forecasting benchmarks~\cite{Zou2022ForecastingFW,Jin2021ForecastQAAQ} related to our fact duration prediction task.
+While our task asks models to predict \textit{when} a fact will change, these forecasting tasks ask \textit{how} a fact will change. \citet{Qin2021TIMEDIALTC} studies temporal commonsense reasoning in dialogues.
 Quantitative reasoning has been explored in other works as quantitative relations between nouns~\cite{Forbes2017VerbPR,Bagherinezhad2016AreEB}, distributions over quantitative attributes~\citet{Elazar2019HowLA}, and representing numbers in language models~\cite{Wallace2019Numeracy}.

-\paragraph{Calibration} Abstaining from providing a QA system's predictions has been explored in several recent works. \citet{chen2022rich} examines instances where knowledge conflicts exist between a model's memorized knowledge and retrieved documents.
+\paragraph{Calibration} Abstaining from providing a QA system's answers has been explored in several recent works. \citet{chen2022rich} examines instances where knowledge conflicts exist between a model's memorized knowledge and retrieved documents.
 As the authors note, such instances often arise due to temporal misalignment.
-Prior work~\cite{Kamath2020SelectiveQA,Zhang2021KnowingMA,Varshney2023PostAbstentionTR} has explored abstaining from answering questions by using a second model to predict whether the test question comes from the same training distribution of the QA system.
-While our fact duration is also being used to predict a shift in distribution, fact duration focuses on predicting a shift in a question's \textit{output} distribution of answers instead of a shift in \textit{input} distribution of questions; therefore, these two systems are addressing orthogonal challenges in robustness to distribution shift and are complementary.
+Prior work~\cite{Kamath2020SelectiveQA,Zhang2021KnowingMA,Varshney2023PostAbstentionTR} has explored abstaining from answering questions by predicting whether or not the test question comes from the same training distribution of the QA system.
+While fact duration also predicts a shift in distribution, fact duration focuses on predicting a shift in a question's \textit{output} distribution of answers instead of a shift in \textit{input} distribution of questions; therefore, these two systems are addressing orthogonal challenges in robustness to distribution shift and are complementary.